Mojang/EducationContent/python/lesson7/activity3.md

 ## Step 2
 **Part 2:** Add to the code to make the Agent build a foundation for a larger house.
 Write a additional `||loops:while||` loop with another sequences for the inside corners.
+### ~ tutorialhint
+When writing the inside corners the Agent needs to go into the outline to place a block and then out again.

 ```template
 //Replace the lines below with your code #